+template: str or path-like

+Path to your Excel template, e.g. r'C:\Path\to\my_template.xlsx'

+output: str or path-like

+Path to your Report, e.g. r'C:\Path\to\my_report.xlsx'

+book_settings: dict, default None

+A dict of xlwings.Book parameters, for details see: xlwings.Book.
+For example: book_settings={'update_links': False}.

+app: xlwings App, default None

-- template (str or path-like) Path to your Excel template, e.g. r'C:\ Path\to\my_template.xlsx' - output (str or path-like) Path to your Report, e.g. r'C:\Path\to\ my_report.xlsx' - book_settings (dict, default None) A dict of xlwings.
-Book parameters, for details see: xlwings.Book.
-For example: book_settings={'update_links': False}. - app (xlwings App, default None) By passing in an xlwings App instance, you can control where your report runs and configure things like visible=False.
+By passing in an xlwings App instance, you can control where your report runs and configure things like visible=False.
 For details see xlwings.App.
-By default, it creates the report in the currently active instance of Excel. - data (kwargs) All key/value pairs that are used in the template.
+By default, it creates the report in the currently active instance of Excel.